InfoSynth: Information-Guided Benchmark Synthesis for LLMs: Results and Analysis

 \subsection{Effect of Varying Mutation Difficulties}

 Table \ref{tab:data} shows MBPP-Hard scores are 8\%-15\% lower than MBPP-Original across most models, suggesting hard mutations effectively raise difficulty.
 This comes with a tradeoff of the dataset having reduced diversity and novelty as the problems tend to be concentrated around fewer, but more challenging topics.
-Hence, the set of mutation difficulties can be carefully chosen in InfoSynth in order to control the difficulty of the produced benchmark.
+Hence, the set of mutation difficulties can be chosen to control the difficulty of the produced benchmark.